MalteT/2a-emulator/README.md

   **Warning**: The Ubuntu Terminal in combination with the Ubuntu Mono font has troubles displaying some characters.
 Thus the `utf8` feature should not be used on machines running Ubuntu.

+### Implementation & Contribution

+The binary is based on the `emulator-2a-lib` library, that is contained in this crate.
+**Contributions are very welcome!** Additionally, other frontends could be added.
+I.e. a web-based emulator is planned and might be added in the future.

 Current version: 5.0.0